webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 ** Reviewing is one of the 5 tasks for WPD Wed, along with writing basic facts, writing explanations, writing examples with explanations, and filling in links to related content.
 ** The CSS mailing list is a good place to recruit interested, knowledgeable people (not nec.
 CSS Working Group members, who are already over-burdened)
 ** Can do a broadcast appeal on the list; better if comes from someone not affiliated with W3C.
 ACTION: Julee to send message that Doug has drafted.
 ** Also approach list members 1-to-1: "Your post on X was great!
-Can you help WPD with pages about X?"
+Can you help write/edit/review WPD pages about X?"
+I.e., specific to that person, and their expertise, in response to something they did, asking for specific action.
 ACTION: Doug to ask Lea to keep an eye out for candidates; Julee is also on the list and can help.

 ==Tuesday, April 30, 2013 at 10:00 a.m.
 PDT / 1:00 p.m.
 EDT / 5:00 p.m.
 GMT==